LiliGuimaraes/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge.

+Take a look to my first #100DaysOfCode project called [Robot Bird Watching](https://github.com/FelipeSBarros/RoBirdWatching)

+More about the #100DaysOfCode :
 ## Contents
 * [Rules](rules.md)
 * [Log - click here to see my progress](log.md)